 What should I bring to my child’s sports physical at MedExpress?

 We want to make getting a sports physical for your child as easy as possible.
-Make sure you bring with you proper identification, the appropriate sports physical form for your state, and $30.
+Make sure you bring with you proper identification and the appropriate sports physical form for your state.
 Fill out your child’s sports physical form, which often includes a detailed health history, certifications, consents, and signatures, before your visit.
 The specific form you’ll need can usually be found online on your state’s athletic association website.
 It’s always a good idea to also take along a list of your child’s medications, recent surgeries, injuries, and illnesses so that the provider has a complete understanding of anything that may put your child at risk.

 When Should My Child Get a Sports Physical?